OpenSprites/OpenSprites-Origin/NFEC Policy.md

 * Content explaining or referring to subjects or issues which children may not fully understand.
 Please be aware that some parents may wish to explain issues of this type to their children privately.

 * Content exhibiting verbal abuse.

+* Content depicting intoxication positively.

+###Access restrictions
+* NFEC listed content is disallowed from showing on the front page.
+* Staff are disallowed to link to NFEC content publically.
+* Post on the forums which link to NFEC content are disallowed.

 ####In Progress!
 Incomplete!